DJI Mavic Air Review

 At least in theory, that is.
-The Mavic Air actually needs quite a large run-up (fly-up?) towards an object for the automatic avoidance to kick in.
+The Mavic Air actually needs quite a large run-up towards an object for the automatic avoidance to kick in.
 If it starts too close to the object, it will likely just come to an abrupt stop – which is still better than a head-on crash.
 It also struggled when there were two obstacles in close proximity.
-If the second obstacle is obscured by another, the Mavic Air isn’t going to see it and it won’t have enough time to re-draw a route around it.
+If the second obstacle is obscured by another, the Mavic Air won’t see it and as such won’t have enough time to re-draw a route around it.

-Given a little more room to assess its surroundings, the Mavic Air can go up and over obstacles such as trees, or simply skirt around them depending on the situation, and I can see this being a useful safety net for novice flyers.
-You can simply toggle APAS on or off in the DJI GO app.
+Given a little more room to assess its surroundings, the Mavic Air can go up and over obstacles such as trees, or simply skirt around them.
+I can see this being a useful safety net for novice flyers.
+You can simply toggle APAS on or off in the DJI Go app.

-The Mavic Air is getting all of these and more, with the addition of two new QuickShots in the form of Asteroid and Boomerang.
-Asteroid, in particular, is very cool.
+The Mavic Air has all of this functionality and more, with the addition of two new QuickShots in the form of Asteroid and Boomerang.
+Asteroid, in particular, is super-cool.
 It starts with a spherical image that zooms in as the drone descends towards the subject on the ground.
 It’s all a little bit Deep Impact.

 The DJI Spark’s SmartCapture also returns, allowing you to control the Mavic Air with hand gestures to capture selfies, follow you around and more.
 That means you won’t have to dig out the remote controller whenever you want to grab some footage – making you feel like you’re controlling the drone with The Force.